SystemSpace/Compendium/compendium.rst

 If everything is a simulation, is there the potential at all to see the future?
    There is, but not in LFE as LFX is always live.

+What is the smallest system?
+  Some people do code gofl with Systems.
+The smallest one has used 0.4 hA.

 The Ha7 System
 --------------